 The new one cent coins would have a different composition, weight, and design.
-A number of different alloys including copper, nickel, and zinc were initially examined before the Mint Director approved an alloy of 88% copper and 12% nickel with a weight of 72 grains.
+A number of alloys including copper, nickel, and zinc were initially examined before the Mint Director approved an alloy of 88% copper and 12% nickel with a weight of 72 grains.
 The new coins were designed by James B. Longacre.
-The obverse features an eagle in flight that closely resembles Christian Gobrecht’s design for the reverse of the Gobrecht Dollars issued from 1836-1839.
-The reverse features an agricultural wreath of corn, wheat, cotton, and tobacco similar to the one designed by Longacre for the three dollar gold piece.
+The obverse features an eagle in flight that closely resembles Christian Gobrecht’s design for the reverse of the Gobrecht Dollars issued from 1836 to 1839.
+The reverse features an agricultural wreath of corn, wheat, cotton, and tobacco similar to the one designed by Longacre for the three-dollar gold piece.

-Near the end of 1856, the Mint produced several hundred of the new small cents to distribution to Congressman, Treasury officials, and other VIPs to gain support for the new design and format.
+Near the end of 1856, the Mint produced several hundred of the new small cents for distribution to Congressman, Treasury officials, and other important figures to gain support for the new design and format.
 The efforts were successful, and the new small cent was authorized with the passage of the Mint Act of February 21, 1857.
 The Flying Eagle Cent was produced for circulation starting in 1857.

 The 1856 Flying Eagle Cents were immediately popular with collectors.
-During the following few years, the Mint restruck hundreds more 1856-dated cents and sold them to collectors.
-Coins can be found with both uncirculated and proof finishes, although debate continues as to whether all strikes should be considered proofs.
+Some collectors were fortunate enough to acquire pieces from the original limited distribution, but there was demand for far more.
+Over the next few years, the Mint would restrike and sell to collectors hundreds more 1856-dated cents.
+These coins can be found with either uncirculated or proof finishes, although debate continues as to whether all strikes should be considered proofs.

-The total estimated mintage across original coins and restrikes ranges from 1,500 to as many as 3,000.
+The total estimated mintage across original coins and restrikes ranges from a low of 1,500 to as many as 3,000 pieces.
 This is considerably higher than the typical production level for a pattern piece.
-Most patterns are made in small numbers for in house evaluation, but in this situation the patterns were produced in larger quantity to ensure the passage of the authorizing legislation.
+Most patterns are made in small numbers for in-house evaluation, but in this situation the patterns were produced in larger quantity to ensure the passage of the authorizing legislation.
 The restrikes made in later years were produced for distribution to interested collectors.

 Finest Known and Values